gitshanks/fer2013/README.md

 You can test the accuracy of trained classifier using `modXtest.npy` and `modytest.npy` by running `fertest.py` file.
 This would give youy the accuracy in % of the recently trained classifier.

+## Getting the Confusion Matrix (Optional)

+You can get the confusion matrix for this model by running `confmatrix.py` file.
+This would evaluate the most confused expressions and generate a `confusionmatrix.png` file for your trained model, which would look something like this.

 ![confusionmatrix](https://user-images.githubusercontent.com/28602282/47956084-d8186080-df64-11e8-9d07-c7eda5cf6697.png)

 # Model Summary

+The layers in the Convolution Neural Network used in implementing this classifier can be summarized as follows.
+You can git a similar summary by decommenting the `model.summar()` function before executing `fertrain.py` file.

 ![layers](https://user-images.githubusercontent.com/28602282/48034278-f5435f80-e11b-11e8-8390-585e34fc18ae.png)

 ![layer](https://user-images.githubusercontent.com/28602282/48034508-f5902a80-e11c-11e8-9265-3b3eaea642a0.png)